List of Star Trek: Strange New Worlds characters: James T. Kirk

 Guest star Paul Wesley has a recurring role as future captain James T. Kirk.

 James Tiberius Kirk (portrayed by Paul Wesley) is Sam Kirk's younger brother and the future captain of the Enterprise.

 Wesley's casting for the second season was announced before the premiere of the first, after he was spotted filming on location in Toronto.
 Myers said they did not want to "leave a story on the table" and decided to explore a young Kirk after already exploring other The Original Series characters such as Spock, Uhura, and Chapel.
 Following multiple unsuccessful auditions with other actors, Myers and Goldsman approached Wesley and hired him after just having a conversation.
 The actor made a surprise first appearance as Kirk during the first-season finale where he played an alternate version from a potential future that Pike visits.
 He played a different alternate version in the second-season episode "Tomorrow and Tomorrow and Tomorrow", one from a dark timeline who has never been to Earth.
 Wesley did not want to imitate The Original Series star William Shatner, but said his portrayal of a younger Kirk in the second season would be closer to Shatner's than his portrayal of the alternate versions.
 Coincidentally, Wesley was once neighbors with Shatner, and the pair happened to share a plane ride around the time Wesley's casting was announced; Shatner gave Wesley his blessing.
 "Lost in Translation" depicts the first canonical meetings between James Kirk and key characters such as Pike, Spock, and Uhura.

 Pelia

 Pelia (portrayed by Carol Kane) replaces Hemmer as the Enterprises chief engineer in the second season.

-The character is a Lanthanite, a new species that appears human but is very long-lived; Pelia suggests in the series that she is 5,000 years old.
-Kane chose to create a new accent that is different from all the other characters in the series, so the audience would not be able to work out where she comes from.
-She used this in a table read of the second-season premiere, held over Zoom, and the producers responded positively.
+The character is a Lanthanite, a species not introduced in the Star Trek universe previously, that appears human externally but whose members can live for millennia; Pelia suggests in the series that she is 5,000 years old.
+Kane chose to create an accent to differentiate her character, so the audience would not be able to work out where she comes from.
+She did this in a table read of the second-season premiere, held over Zoom, and the producers responded positively.
+The name "Lanthanide" comes from a group of minerals.